 Painting this table was a breeze, I experimented with homemade chalk paint for the first time…. mmm mmm mmm!

 After the chalk paint, it was time to remove all that shiny finish from the table.
-I loved a pretty stain top (obviously since my dining room table, mustard yellow buffet and chippy dresser were all painted this way too) and colorful legs.
+I loved a pretty stain top (obviously since my dining room table, mustard yellow buffet and chippy dresser were all painted this way too- dark walnut from Minwax is our fave!!) and colorful legs.
 Oh my word, removing the previous finish WAS A BEAST!
 I’ve N E V E R had such a problem with removing varnish from furniture before.
 I started with my fav stripping gel:

 Sad to report this time, Citristrip didn’t do a thing for this stubborn table!
 Wha???
 I bummed some more powerful lacquer from my awesome neighbor, Wes and unfortunately that didn’t do much either.
 Me and awesome hubby sanded and scraped and sanded and scraped until we got to the last layer, which was still stinkin’ stubborn and didn’t fully come off the table.
 Admission time: I ended up dumping stain on the table… yes, I’m publicly admitting this because I was so frustrated with this tabletop!
 I brushed on a nice, thick layer going with the wood grain and walked away.